ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 If no values were passed to the function (when using `quantileTimingIf`), [NaN](../../data_types/float.md#data_type-float-nan-inf) is returned.
 The purpose of this is to differentiate these cases from the cases which result in zero.
 See [ORDER BY clause](../select.md#select-order-by) for the note on sorting `NaN` values.

-The result is determinate (it doesn't depend on the order of query processing).
+The result is deterministic (it doesn't depend on the order of query processing).

 **Example**